schweizercode/FeDjamusic/content/sections/1-Services.en.md

 services: [
   {
     iconName: "ShoppingCartIcon",
-    header: "Wedding & Parties",
+    header: "Weddings & Parties",
+    content: "It's your PARTY!
+I will make YOU the KING of your PARTY!
-    content: "Through delivering endless Weddings & Parties Fedja knows how to bring up the energy of any crowd and unite a room with his infectious mix of music tailored to any event."
+    Don't let the DJ ruin it.
+Through hosting endless Weddings & Parties FeDJa knows how to bring up the energy of any crowd and unite a room with an infectious mix of music tailored to your Party!"
   },
   {
     iconName: "LaptopIcon",
     header: "Cooperate Events",
+    content: "You only had ONE JOB!
+Don't screw it up..
+    Your company is only as good as their Dancemoves.
-    content: "Professionalism is at High Stance.
-Over the Years I've developed incredible skills to serve the Cooperate Community through varieties of Musical Genres."
+    Over the Years FeDJa developed incredible skills to serve the Cooperate Community through varieties of Musical Genres, even Nerds find the courage to step unto the dancefloor"
   },
   {
     iconName: "LockIcon",